jaredkc/shopify-starter-theme/README.md

 # Shopify Starter Theme

+> [!NOTE]
+> This is a work in progress.
+An archive for the Shopify 1.0 starter theme is available in the `1.0-theme-archive` branch.

 A Shopify 2.0 starter theme that focuses on performance, user experience, and simplicity.

-**Note:** This is a work in progress.
-An archive for the Shopify 1.0 starter theme is available in the `1.0-theme-archive` branch.
+- With the Shopify 2.0 starter theme, Everything is intentionally basic.
+This means you can focus on building what you need without the hassle of complex settings and functionality you don’t need.
+- For CSS, you will find a combination of TailwindCSS and traditional stylesheets.
+If something is used throughout the theme, standard CSS is used for consistency.
+- I have included solutions I have found helpful across multiple Shopify themes, many of which may be unique and useful.

 ## Development